Originally published in The National Law Journal on April 18, 2013

 Connecting the dots for you: If your firm does a substantial amount of writing and blogging, but doesn’t use aggregators to disseminate that content, you not only are getting fewer readers; your content is viewed as less credible.

 While Twitter accounts may help connect lawyers with thought leaders and reporters, that’s not necessarily true with in-house lawyer clients.
 Use of Twitter by in-house counsel continued to be quite minimal, with a mere 7 percent using the platform during the past week and an additional 7 percent within the past 24 hours.
 A full 72 percent said they never use Twitter.
 The survey showed Google+, Facebook, and even YouTube were more popular with in-house counsel for professional use.

 The last finding, which may turn out to be controversial, is that 2 percent of in-house counsel “say their decisions to retain outside counsel are influenced to a ‘great extent’ by peer-driven rankings,” according to the survey.
-We’re talking about Chambers, U.S. News-Best Lawyers and the like.
-While these listing still have some influence, it appears to be declining.
+We’re talking about Chambers, U.S. News-Best Lawyers, and the like.
+While this listing still has some influence, it appears to be declining.

 The entire survey results can be found at http://insidecounselsurvey.com.